marguerite/upstream-notifier/README.md

 Make sure it defines a class names "Yours" (first letter capitalized), which provides an initialize(url,version) function and a check function that returns the new release number.

+You can reuse any mod that presents, example see mod/fcitx.mod which reused github mod.

 # Available Mods

 * github: almost done